Music Teaching Rates of Pay

 Rates

-Our recommended music teaching rates are updated for each academic year.
-They cover music teaching (one-to-one and small group), workshop leading (one-off larger group sessions) and school concerts (one rehearsal plus performance).
+The MU recommended teaching rates are concise, annual rates that we publish ahead of the start of the next academic year - August in Scotland and September in the rest of the UK.
+They cover music teaching (one-to-one and small group), workshops (one-off larger group sessions) and school concerts (one rehearsal plus performance).

 Rates are for self-employed work and do not apply to employed teaching work.
 For advice on employed rates, or further advice on how to set self-employed rates, please contact the MU.